-Uninsured risks for smallholder farmers and rural inhabitants in Bangladesh are a major constraint on investment and a cause of reproduction of poverty.
-Bangadeshi farmers and rural inhabitants are exposed to high production risks due in particular to recurrent floods and droughts.
-They are also exposed to health and disability risks.
-These uninsured risks take a heavy toll on welfare, productivity, income, and asset ownership.
-They are a main cause of impoverishment when shocks occur, and they keep people in chronic poverty due to the high cost of self-insurance.
-Crop insurance, particularly indexbased insurance, has been explored as a possible risk transfer instrument, but success has been limited due to incomplete coverage of risk, high cost due to insurance company loadings, lack of trust in insurance providers, etc.
+Uninsured risks in rural Bangladesh, in particular to recurrent floods and droughts and to health and disability risks, take a heavy toll on welfare, productivity, income, and asset ownership for small-scale farmers.
+These risks are a main cause of impoverishment when shocks occur, and they keep people in chronic poverty due to the high cost of self-insurance and the constraint they place on investments in greater productivity.
+Crop insurance, particularly index-based insurance, has been explored as a possible risk transfer instrument, but success has been limited.

-Perhaps already known micro-finance institutions can adapt their traditional financial products to meet farmers’ demands for risk management and risk coping.
-Financial products would need to be made more flexible, and not compromise clients’ willingness or ability to save and repay loans, and contingent on exposure to verifiable health and weather shocks.
-If, then, these products can be combined with technological innovations - such as improved seed varieties - perhaps these combined risk-handling instruments could better reach and protect farmers.
+Established micro-finance institutions may be able to adapt their traditional financial products to meet these farmers’ demands for risk management tools.
+However, these products would need to be made more flexible and not compromise clients’ ability to save and repay loans.
+They would also be contingent on exposure to verifiable health and weather shocks.
+Combining these products with technological innovations, such as improved seed varieties, could also help them better reach and protect farmers.

 The Feed the Future Innovation Lab for Assets and Market Access is supporting a collaborative research project between the University of California Berkeley, BRAC and IRRI to explore how risk-reducing technology, motivated and dedicated savings, and indexed pre-approved lines of credit can be combined to provide protection against risk.